What Is Life Insurance Waiver Of Premium Benefit?

 The difference between adding a Waiver of Premium benefit to your policy and adding a level of Income Protection Cover or a Critical Illness Plan

 When you buy a life insurance policy, you’ll have a few options presented to you as additional benefits you can add to your purchase.
-None of these are mandatory.
+None of these is mandatory.
 They are designed to supplement your policy.
 These will be separate policies, so should you have Income Protection, you’ll be able to make a claim on that cover without it affecting your life insurance policy.
-They are separate policies, the same with a Critical Illness Plan.
+They are separate policies, the same as a Critical Illness Plan.

 An Income Protection policy will pay you a sum of money if you’re unable to work or become unemployed.
-Critical illness cover will only pay when the policy holder is diagnosed with a critical illness that is included in the policy.
+Critical illness cover will only pay when the policyholder is diagnosed with a critical illness that is included in the policy.
 Not all illnesses are considered critical.
 If it’s a terminal illness, you’ll often find it’s included in the terms of your policy.

 With Critical Illness Cover there will be a lump sum pay out when you make a claim.
 Because there’s an agreed sum of money insured on the plan you select to add, there will be a higher premium.